 Raise your profile

 Is your business a success story?
 Make sure you let the media know.
-If the story of your business is surprising, innovative or unorthodox in some way, journalists may want to write about it.
+If the story of your business is surprising, innovative or unorthodox in some way, journalists will want to cover it.
 Business profiles are the closest thing to advertorial you’re going to get and as such are a much sought after PR result.

 Keep the conversation going

-As a B2B PR agency, we’re experts in making these PR deliverables work for our clients.
-If you’re interested in using these tactics as part of your marketing mix, get in touch to find out more about the difference we can make to your business.
+As a B2B PR agency, we’re experts in making these PR tactics work for our clients.
+If you’re interested in using them as part of your marketing mix, get in touch to find out more about the difference we can make to your business.

 I have been thoroughly impressed by the quality of service and value for money we have received from TopLine Comms.
 They keep abreast of current events, and are proactive about finding opportunities where we can comment.
 Thanks to TopLine, we have built up a name for ourselves with potential clients, which has helped our company to grow quickly.
 I would highly recommend them.Nick Maughan